aiscience-22/UA_War/README.md

 **Olga Podolska** - RoBERTa sentiment analysis, machine learning improving
 **Veronica Lobkina** - data base integration
 **Jaymee Liu** - GitHub, twitter data exploration and cleaning, collecting data for events of war
-**Jesse Hernandez** - server installation, machine learning  improving
+**Jesse Hernandez** - server installation, machine learning improvement

 ### Overview of the News Data Analysis

-For first segment we created mockup dataset with main news just to use it as a placeholder for future web scraping or API downloading.
+For first segment we created a mockup dataset with main news just to use it as a placeholder for future web scraping or API download.

 ## Overview of the Twitter Data Analysis